Exchange Unified Messaging Online migration support

 Get-CsTenant | Select ObjectId

-You will receive an email confirmation once your tenant is successfully migrated.
+You receive an email confirmation once your tenant is successfully migrated.

 ExchUMO and Azure cloud-based services feature matrix